dev-scripts/prakashbhandari.com.np/content/posts/large-multimodal-model-prompting-with-google-gemini.md

 Let me try with only text prompt, what will be the output?
 ![Vertex AI studio](/images/posts/large-multimodal-model-prompting-with-google-gemini-and-vertex-ai/prompting-with-freeform-only-with-text-prompt.png#center "Vertex AI studio")

 Look at the response.
+Model did not find the information that we asked for.

+**Output is:**
-Model did not find the information and output is `Please provide me with the text file and the image so I can read the information and tell you the old and new heights.`
+> Please provide me with the text file and the image so I can read the information and tell you the old and new heights.

 Let's try with the files (`knowledge-base.txt` text file and `mount-everest.png` image file) and supply same prompt used before.
 ![prompting with freeform](/images/posts/large-multimodal-model-prompting-with-google-gemini-and-vertex-ai/prompting-with-freeform-only-with-files.png#center "prompting with freeform")

 Now, look at the output.
 The model is reading both the `knowledge-base.txt` text file and the `mount-everest.png` image file, and is responding the correct result.

-Output is:
+**Output is:**

-**The old height of Mount Everest was 8,848 meters.
-The new height of Mount Everest is 8,849 meters.**
+>The old height of Mount Everest was 8,848 meters.
+The new height of Mount Everest is 8,849 meters.

-Old height of Mount Everest was read from `knowledge-base.txt` text file and new height from the `mount-everest.png` image file.
+Old height of Mount Everest was read from `knowledge-base.txt` text file and new height from the `mount-everest.png` image file, which is the expected output.

 **Congratulations!** You have successfully learned how to use Large Multimodal Model (LMM) prompting with Google Gemini and Vertex AI